tendermint/tendermint/docs/introduction/what-is-tendermint.md

 consensus engine that can host arbitrary application states.
 That means it can be used as a plug-and-play replacement for the consensus engines of other blockchain software.
-So one can take the current Ethereum code base, whether in Rust, or Go, or Haskell, and run it as a ABCI application using Tendermint consensus.
+So one can take the current Ethereum code base, whether in Rust, or Go, or Haskell, and run it as an ABCI application using Tendermint consensus.
 Indeed, [we did that with Ethereum](https://github.com/cosmos/ethermint).
 And we plan to do the same for Bitcoin, ZCash, and various other deterministic